Roei-Bracha/flutter-codelab-quiz/my-codelab.md

 It will look like that:
 ![stage 1](./docs/img/stage1.jpg)

-so we have the main axies look good but why its not cetered?
+so we have the main axies look good but why its not centered?

-the reson is that it is centered in the middle of the column but the column dosent take the all width of the screen to fix that we will wrap the column with Container and give this container `width:double.infinity` so the container will be in the width of the all screen.
+the reason is that it is centered in the middle of the column but the column dosent take the all width of the screen to fix that we will wrap the column with Container and give this container `width:double.infinity` so the container will be in the width of the all screen.
 💡 tip - you can press the bulb or `Ctrl + .` when you on the column and choose wrap with container.